Rural Homes

 Civil Liability Between Neighbours

-Damages awarded in this case totalled over £25,000 across both claimants, plus mandatory injunction requiring treatment.
+Damages awarded in this case totalled over £25,000 across both claimants, plus a mandatory injunction requiring treatment.
 Subsequent cases and council settlements have seen damages ranging from £10,000 to £32,000 plus substantial legal costs.

 Disclosure Requirements When Selling Property